-FORM 10-K (Mark One) SECTION 13 OR 15(d) OF THE SECURITIES For the fiscal year ended December 3 OR ☐ TRANSITION REPORT PURSUAN TRANSITION PERIOD FROM T TO SECTION 13 OR 15(d) OF THE SECU TO Commission File Number 001-385 Σ AADI BIOSCIENCE , INC. (Exact name of Registrant as specified in i ts Charter) Delaware (State or other juris listion of EIN 61-1547850 incorporation or orga anization) (I.R.S.
-Employer Identification No.) 17383 Sunset Boulevard Suite A25 90272 (Address of principal exe Re cutive offices) gistrant's telephone number, including area co (Zip Code) de: (424) 744-8055 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which re egistered Common stock, \$0.0001 par value per sh are AADI The Nasdaq Stock Market LL .C Securities registered pursuant to section 12(g g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40 05 of the Securities Act.
-Yes ☐ No ☒ Indicate by check mark if the registrant is no t required to file reports pursuant to Section 13 o r 15(d) of the Act.
-Yes ☐ No ☒ • at: (1) has filed all reports required to be filed by shorter period that the registrant was required to • • at has submitted electronically every Interactive I tring the preceding 12 months (or for such shorte nt is a large accelerated filer, an accelerated filer, as of "large accelerated filer," "accelerated filer," tt.
-Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company X Emerging growth company check mark if the registrant has elected not to us evided pursuant to Section 13(a) of the Exchange th any new • nt has filed a report on and attestation to its mana, in 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7. If securities are registered pursuant to Section n 12(b) of the Act_indicate by check mark wheth er the financial statements of the registrant include led in the filing reflect the correction of an error to previously issued financial statements. \Box
+FORM 10-K

+(Mark One)

+🖂 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-38560

+AADI BIOSCIENCE, INC.

+(Exact name of Registrant as specified in its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization) 17383 Sunset Boulevard Suite A250, Pacific Palisades, CA (Address of principal executive offices) 61-1547850 (I.R.S.
+Employer Identification No.) 90272 (Zip Code)

+Registrant's telephone number, including area code: (424) 744-8055

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.0001 par value per share AADI The Nasdaq Stock Market LLC

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🖾 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \mathbf{X}

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation re- eceived by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). \Box
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).